Ladurée is an upscale bakery, most known for its macaron, whose history is intimately tied to Parisian tea rooms.

 I bought a small box of big six-piece macarons for €17,00.
 But here’s a tip: You can actually just buy one piece, for €6,00 I think, if you’re on a budget but really want to try it!
 Haha No shame in that! 😉

-Conclusion: It would be best to visit Ladurée if you have a little bit of extra $$$ as it can be really expensive.
-But undeniably, their fine pastries, especially the macarons, are to die for!
+It would be best to visit Ladurée if you have a little bit of extra $$$ as it can be really expensive.
+But undeniably, their fine pastries, especially the macarons, are worth tasting at least once!